gsurma/jetson/README.md

 <br>
 <br>
 The main goal of this stage is to gather data reflecting correct driving, i.e images with correctly annotated steering and throttle values.
-While driving with gamepad, you can record camera frames and corresponding steering and throttle values.
+While driving with gamepad, you can record camera frames and save corresponding steering and throttle values.
 An example piece of data may look as follows:
 <br>
 <img src="assets/5178962045858.jpg">
 <br>
 [0.3, 0.5]

-Where the first value is steering value and the second one is a throttle value.
+Where the first value is a steering value and the second one is a throttle value.
 Both of them range from -1.0 to 1.0.

 I recommend collecting at least 20k of samples, but usually the more the merrier.